2025 Legislative Session

 Original Post Date: January 16th, 2025

-• [ ] We oppose the Bill.
-It will make current law(s) worse for firearm owners.
+• [ ] We oppose the bill.
+It will make the current law(s) worse for firearm owners.

-Note: Whether we support, feel neutral, or oppose a Bill listed below it is the owner of this website’s personal opinion and may not have the same views or opinions as other gun owners or organizations.
+Note: Whether we support, feel neutral, or oppose a bill listed below is the owner of this website’s personal opinion, and may not have the same views or opinions as other gun owners or organizations.

 Total Bills: 25